wupanhao/scratch-vm/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation.
-See [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for details.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

-This program is based on [scratchfoundation/scratch-vm](https://github.com/scratchfoundation/scratch-vm), which we use under this license:
+This program is based on [scratchfoundation/scratch-vm](https://github.com/scratchfoundation/scratch-vm), which is under this license:

 ```
 Copyright (c) 2016, Massachusetts Institute of Technology